 Money-Saving Kitchen Tips

-An interesting hodgepodge of useful, economical and clever tips for saving money and making it easier to stay well within your kitchen budget.
+Useful and economical tips on saving money and making it easier to stay well within your kitchen budget.

 If you accidentally over salt a dish while it's still cooking, drop in a peeled potato, it will absorb the excess salt.